 In this lesson, we will cover:

-CASE.Classic conditional aggregation pattern:
+CASE.Classic conditional aggregation template:

-SUM(CASE WHEN condition THEN value ELSE 0 END)
+AGGREGATION_FUNCTION(CASE WHEN condition THEN value ELSE 0 END)

-SUM(CASE WHEN condition THEN 1 ELSE 0 END)
+AGGREGATION_FUNCTION(CASE WHEN condition THEN 1 END)

 staff_id,